AndreBiedenkapp/NaivePyes/README.md

 This is used to train the classifier and to predict with it.
 It outputs a confusion matrix.
 ![](/10classesNoSubsampling/conf_matrix.png)
-The accuracy of this classifier is 83.34%
+The accuracy of this classifier on the test set is 83.55%

 ### NaiveBayesTwoClasses.py
 This basically works like NaiveBayes.py but this creates